ksukhorukov/DarkNoize/README.md

 Yes.
 But you will fuck the brain of the sniffer completely.

-# Is It Legal?
+# Is It Ilegal?

-Absolutely 100%
+No. Absolutely Legal 100%

 # How To Use It Properly?